owenmcateer/Motus-Art/README.md

 ### Weekly newsletter

-Signup to the weekly newsletter and be informed when new projects are published.
+Signup to the newsletter and be informed when new pieces are added.
 [**Subscribe**](http://eepurl.com/dmntwP)

 ### License, share, learn

-Feel free to edit, modify and learn from this [code](https://github.com/owenmcateer/Motus-Art) but please do credit a link back to this work.
+Feel free to edit, modify and learn from this [code](https://github.com/owenmcateer/Motus-Art) but you must credit a link back to this work.
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 [week01]: https://owenmcateer.github.io/Motus-Art/projects/week_01.html